ankushgupta05/SISTEC-Kaizen-Skills-Answer/README.md

 "I am from Bhopal, Madhya Pradesh, also called the 'City of Lakes.'
 It is famous for its big lakes and greenery.
 For example, the Upper Lake is a popular place where families enjoy boating.
 Growing up in Bhopal helped me become calm, hardworking, and friendly.
 These qualities support me in my career and learning."

+7. What are your areas of Interest/Hobbies?

+Suggested Answer:
+"My main interests are in technology and innovation, especially in web development and AI/ML.
+I regularly work on projects using Django, React, and machine learning models to build real-world applications.
+I also enjoy coding challenges and participating in hackathons, which improve my problem-solving skills.
+Besides technology, I like reading tech blogs and learning about new tools.
+These hobbies keep me curious and motivated to grow."

+---

+8. What are your strengths?

+Suggested Answer:
+"My key strengths are my versatility and problem-solving skills.
+I can adapt to different technologies like backend, frontend, and AI/ML easily, which has helped me complete many projects successfully.
+I am a quick learner, work well in teams, and I stay calm under pressure.
+These strengths allow me to handle challenges effectively and keep growing in my career."

+---

+9. What are your weaknesses?

+Suggested Answer:
+"One weakness I noticed is that I sometimes spend extra time perfecting small details, which can slow me down.
+I am working on managing my time better by setting clear goals and deadlines.
+Also, earlier I used to feel a bit nervous speaking in front of large groups, but by participating in workshops and hackathons, I have gained much more confidence.
+I am continuously improving these areas."

+---

+10. Why should we hire you?

+Suggested Answer:
+"You should hire me because I have a strong foundation in full-stack development and AI/ML, along with real project experience using Django, React, and Docker.
+I am adaptable, hardworking, and always eager to learn new technologies.
+I have proven my skills through internships, hackathons, and academic projects.
+I am confident that I can contribute positively to your team and grow with the organization."

+---

+11. Where do you see yourself in 5 years?

+Suggested Answer:
+"In five years, I see myself as a skilled Full Stack Developer or AI Engineer, leading important projects and mentoring junior developers.
+I aim to gain deep practical experience, earn certifications, and stay updated with new technologies.
+I want to take more responsibilities and contribute to innovative solutions within a dynamic company like yours."

+---

+12. Tell me something that is not mentioned in your resume.

+Suggested Answer:
+"One thing not mentioned in my resume is that I often help my juniors and classmates by mentoring them in coding and project work.
+Explaining technical topics to others has improved my communication skills and patience.
+I truly enjoy sharing knowledge and learning together."

+---

+13. Why do you want to join us?
+(Example: Why TCS?)

+Suggested Answer:
+"I want to join your company because of your strong focus on innovation, learning, and large-scale projects.
+I admire how you combine technology with real-world impact, and that matches my passion for building practical solutions.
+I am excited to work with talented teams, learn from the best, and contribute meaningfully to your vision."

+---

+14. Are you ready to relocate?

+Suggested Answer:
+"Yes, I am open to relocation.
+I see it as a good opportunity to experience new places, meet new people, and grow both professionally and personally.
+I am excited to adapt and learn wherever the company needs me."

+---

+15. Are you ready to work in shifts/weekends/extended work hours?

+Suggested Answer:
+"Yes, I am ready to work in shifts, weekends, or longer hours if needed.
+I understand that sometimes projects require extra effort, and I am willing to support the team during important deadlines while managing a good work-life balance."

+---

+16. Are you aware of the bond policy of the company?
+Are you okay with it?

+Suggested Answer:
+"Yes, I am aware that some companies have a bond policy.
+I am comfortable with it because I believe it is a commitment from both sides.
+I see it as an opportunity to stay, learn, and contribute to the company for a meaningful period."